OffchainLabs/community-helm-charts/.github/RENOVATE.md

 Legacy single-chart update script (kept for reference):
 - Updates a single Chart.yaml file
 - Not currently used by the automated workflow

 ### `scripts/readmecli.py`
 Python script that automatically generates the "Configuration Options" section in README.md:
-- Renders Helm chart templates to extract the entry command
-- Runs Docker container with `--help` flag to get CLI options
-- Parses the help output and formats it as a markdown table
-- Updates README.md with the configuration options
-- Requires: Python 3, PyYAML, Helm, and Docker

-### `scripts/readmecli.py`
-Python script that automatically generates the "Configuration Options" section in README.md: